SAFCSP-Team/roadmap/README.md

 These paths are
 - High-Level language
 - Data Structures and algorithms
+- C++
 - Operating System
 - Network
 - Final Projects